 An estimated 90% of lung patients use their inhaler incorrectly meaning a waste of medication and a lower deposition of the medication in the lungs.
 That is when a spacer comes in handy.
 A spacer is a holding chamber that attaches to the inhaler and is an effective solution to help with the delivery of the medication straight to the lungs.
 It should always be used with corticosteroids.
 They are available in disposable or re-usable models.
 They are very suitable if you find it difficult timing the spray with inhalation.

 GP’s will recommend you getting a yearly flu vaccine and the pneumonia shot every 5 to 7 years to prevent serious lung problems.

-For more details on emphysema, we recommend to visit the website of Lung Foundation Australia.
+For more details on emphysema, we recommend visiting the website of Lung Foundation Australia.